The Zero Waste Coffee Project

 Let’s switch from the technical to the biochemical part of your business.
 Does pectin from coffee pulp have the same properties as pectin from apples or citrus fruits?

 No, it has different functionalities.
 It gels, yes, but not as well as pectin from apples and citrus fruits.
 And because of that we developed the brand name Dutch Gum®.
 In the mind of our customers, gums are more related to emulsification and stabilization, which is an alternative to gelling, the main function of pectin.
-Dutch Gum? is our first product, but there are more to come.
-The sales of Dutch Gum? will help us to further develop our biorefinery technology which will lead to the creation of new products.
+Dutch Gum® is our first product, but there are more to come.
+The sales of Dutch Gum® will help us to further develop our biorefinery technology which will lead to the creation of new products.

 What would be a typical application of Dutch Gum®?

 Currently we are focused on three applications: plant-based ice cream, high protein bars, and vitamin gummies.
 We use it as an emulsifier/stabilizer (first extract) and binder/texturizer (second extract) instead of a gelling agent.
-It will basically substitute LBG, the “Locust Bean Gum”, which is an extract from the seeds of the carob tree and a widely used stabilizing
+It will basically substitute LBG, the “Locust Bean Gum”, which is an extract from the seeds of the carob tree and a widely used stabilizing agent in the food industry.

 Dutch Gum®, an emulsilfier and stabilizer for the food and beverage industry (courtesy PectCof)